eraybasar/pesdk-docs/_guides/html5/v4/concepts/force_crop.md

 published: true # Either published or not
 ---

-On DesktopUI you can force the user to crop the input image to one of a set of predefined ratios before he can do any additional editing to it.
+You can force the user to crop the input image to one of a set of predefined ratios before he can do any additional editing to it.
 This is can be done by passing the option `forceCrop` to the editor, and setting the `availableRatios` of the transform tool to the desired allowed ratios:

+{% capture first_snippet %}
+DesktopUI
+---
 ```js
 var editor = new PhotoEditorSDK.UI.DesktopUI({
   editor: {